DominiqueMaciejewski/ESMcrashcourse/README.md

-# How to analyze Experience Sampling Method data
+# Workshop materials for the course on "How to analyze Experience Sampling Method data"

 These are workshop materials for the ESM data analysis crash course.